Female Hair Loss Treatment

 - Propecia® is another medical treatment.
 While it is not FDA-approved for women, it can be very effective in certain circumstances.
-It should be considered in specific situations.
+It may be considered in specific situations.

 - Hair Transplant Surgery is also an option for many of my female patients.

 Many times at our practice we will combine some of the above approaches to help patients achieve the fullest, most natural result possible.
-The bottom line is that we will work together so that you will begin to feel like your old self again.
+The bottom line is that we will work together to help you to begin to feel like your old self again.